How to build Radix dAPP UI with dot net core 7.0

 For information about the underlying logic of the steps above or more details about the subjects discussed in this tutorial, please check the following references:

-- Create an ASP.NET Core app with TypeScript - Visual Studio (Windows) | Microsoft Learn
+- Add TypeScript to an ASP.NET Core app - Visual Studio (Windows) | Microsoft Learn

-- Manage npm packages - Visual Studio (Windows) | Microsoft Learn
+- Manage npm packages for Node.js and ASP.NET Core projects - Visual Studio (Windows) | Microsoft Learn

 - Add TypeScript to an ASP.NET Core project | by Darren Neimke | Medium